hyungkyulee/til/nodejs/project-setup.md

-# nodejs project setup with typescript
+# nodejs project setup with typescript and jest

 ## Quick blank project
 - node install or update